zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-helm.md

        # Key Vault instance that you want to use.
        key_vault_name:

+       # The Azure Service Connector authentication method to use.
+       authMethod: service-principal

+       # The Azure Service Connector configuration.
+       authConfig:

           # The Azure application service principal credentials to use to
           # authenticate with the Azure Key Vault API.
-You can omit these if you are
-       # running the ZenML server hosted in Azure and are using a managed
-       # identity to access the Azure Key Vault service.
-       azure_client_id: <your Azure client ID>
+          client_id: <your Azure client ID>
-       azure_client_secret: <your Azure client secret>
+          client_secret: <your Azure client secret>
-       azure_tenant_id: <your Azure tenant ID>
+          tenant_id: <your Azure tenant ID>
 ```
 {% endtab %}